makerdao/testchain-client/README.md

-The client uses the [zen-observable](https://www.npmjs.com/package/zen-observable) library to transform each chain channel into an `observable` object.
-An observable object is described as an asynchronous data stream and can be subscribed to at any time.
-We use this object and the event constants to observe the websocket channel's behaviour and extract information as it comes from this stream.
+The client uses the [zen-observable](https://www.npmjs.com/package/zen-observable) library to transform all websocket data into an `observable` object.
+An observable object is an asynchronous data stream and can be subscribed to at any time.
+We use this object and the event constants to observe the websocket channel's behaviour and extract information as it comes down this stream.

 **`stream()`***